 - That you are detecting other sites that could be infringing your copyright

 - That you are protecting your own website copyright

-This checklist of website legal requirements was created to help your business with ongoing web improvement.
+This checklist of web design and website legal requirements was created to help your business with ongoing web improvement.
 If you require any additional information, then contact us.